ouro-official/contracts/README.md

 2. `amountAsset`: amount of assets to swap out.
 3. `maxAmountOuro`: maximum amount of *OURO* willing to burn.

-Returns the amount of *OURO* transfered out from your account.
+Returns: the amount of *OURO* transfered out from your account.

 Transaction reverts on error.